 Funding your PhD

 Some of the PhD projects available in Animal and Plant Sciences come with specific funding to cover your tuition fees and living expenses – for example, a project may be funded by a research council or Centre for Doctoral Training.
-If you successfully apply for one of these projects, and you meet the eligibility requirements, you will be automatically awarded the funding.
-These projects are marked 'FUNDED' in our list of projects, or are advertised through one of the Centres for Doctoral Training our staff contribute to.
+If you apply and are selected for one of these projects, you will be automatically awarded the funding.

 It is a good idea to contact the supervisor of any PhD project you want to apply for, before you submit your application, as they may also be able to advise you on other sources of funding.
-We also accept applications from students who are applying for funding separately, or have funding in place already – please include any details in your application form.
+We also accept applications from students who are applying for funding from other sources, or have funding already – please include any details in your application form.

 If you are studying for a PhD full-time, you can earn a small income by assisting with our undergraduate teaching, but you will not be able to earn a high enough income from work to cover your living expenses and tuition fees.
 However, you may be able to study for your PhD part-time if you are working part-time.
 Contact the supervisor of any project you are interested in applying for to discuss part-time opportunities.